rks101/eglinux/README.md

   Tsx async abort:        Not affected
 ```

-Note:- For GPU information, you can check gpu-manager, nvidia-smi, nvidia-settings utilities.
+Note: For GPU information, you can check gpu-manager, nvidia-smi, nvidia-settings utilities.

 ----